-You break even point can be calculated using this formula: Break even point = Fixed costs / (Unit selling price - Variable costs).
+Your break-even point can be calculated using this formula: Break-even point = Fixed costs / (Unit selling price - Variable costs).

 What is the break even point?

-The break even point is when a business' income matches its expenses.
+The break-even point is when a business's income matches its expenses.

 How is operating income calculated?